 The initiative Strengthening Capacities for Disaster Risk Reduction and Adaptation for Resilience in the Sahel Region: fostering risk-informed solutions for sustainable development (or Sahel Resilience Project) addresses regulatory, political, and budgetary frameworks of disaster risk governance at the regional and national levels in the Sahel region, to promote recovery processes that take into account the underlying risks of disaster and climate change; and urban risk management.

 Sweden and UNDP support the Sahel Resilience Project with an overall budget of $7.5 million US dollars over three years (2019-2022).

-Anchored in a partnership for disaster risk management with the African Union (AU), the Economic Community of West African States (ECOWAS), UN Women, and UNDP, the project coordinates with regional bodies and institutions – the Lake Chad Basin Commission, the university consortium PeriPeri U/WASCAL (Stellenbosch University), and the specialized agency AGRHYMET – and with national disaster management agencies.
+Anchored in a partnership for disaster risk management with the African Union Commission (AUC), the Economic Community of West African States (ECOWAS), UN Women, and UNDP, the project coordinates with regional bodies and institutions – the Lake Chad Basin Commission (LCBC), the university consortium PeriPeri U/WASCAL (Stellenbosch University), and the specialized agency AGRHYMET/CILSS – and with national disaster management agencies.